atk4/book/en/model/core.rst

 .. php:attr:: data

-    This is a actual property of the model which contains current field data.
-Avoid using this property directly and use get/set or array-access instead.
+    Curretly loaded record data.
+This information is embedded in the model, so you can re-use same model for loading multiple records.

 .. note:: It is recommended that you keep field types in their native form
     for PHP.
 For example if you operate with boolean type field, use ``true``